mirzakopic/api-syncagent/docs/publish-resources.md

 can continue with phase 4.

 Resource adoption happens when creation of the initial local object fails.
 This can happen when labels get mangled.
-If such a conflict happens, the Servlet will "adopt" the existing local object by adding / fixing the labels on it, so that for the next reconciliation it will be found and updated.
+If such a conflict happens, the Sync Agent will "adopt" the existing local object by adding / fixing the labels on it, so that for the next reconciliation it will be found and updated.

 #### Phase 4: Content Synchronization